umbfer/DIAMIN/README.md

 ## Usage
 It runs over Apache Spark (>=2.3,https://spark.apache.org/) and requires a Java compliant virtual machine (>= 1.8).
-The software is released as a single executable jar file, diamin-1.0.0-all.jar, that can be used to process large molecular interaction networks, running in a Local Mode or in a Cluster Mode.
+The software is released as a single executable jar file, diamin-1.0.0-all.jar, that can be used to process large molecular interaction networks in a Local Mode or in a Cluster Mode.

 ### Local Mode
 With Local Mode, _DIAMIN_ employs multiple CPU cores of a single machine.
 The Local mode requires a proper installation of the Java Development Kit (JDK):